 Going long and short can be done when trading financial instruments via CFDs.
 Trading CFDs means that you won’t be owning the underlying asset but will still be exposed to the assets full value by placing a small initial deposit (margin).
 Find out more about CFD trading with our guide.

-Both investing and trading have one similar goal, and that is to obtain profits over a certain length of time.
 However, investors will buy the asset and hold on to it, whereas traders will speculate on rising and falling price of the underlying market price of the asset they want to trade.
 A long term outlook is taken when investing in the markets as the investor analysis the potential growth of the assets over the years.

 What markets can I start to trade?

 With Eightcap you have access to over 200 financial instruments covering FX, Indices, Commodities and Shares.
 We’ve outlined the different assets you can start trading on below.